 The class schedule of the courses with the assigned lecture rooms will be posted on the notice board next to the automatic certificate issuing machine before each term begins.
 It can also be viewed on the JAIST website (Education $\rightarrow$ Taking Courses $\rightarrow$ Class Schedule).

-Term 2-2 ( December 5 - February 5 ) 4th - 5th periods
+Term 2-2:Class Term ( December 6 - February 6 ) 4th - 5th Examination Term ( February 7, February 8 )